Mario-Viofer-J/Exp-7-Synchornous-counters-/README.md

 Examine the following binary count sequence, paying attention to patterns preceding the “toggling” of a bit between 0 and 1:
 Binary count sequence, paying attention to patterns preceding the “toggling” of a bit between 0 and 1.

-Note that each bit in this four-bit sequence toggles when the bit before it (the bit having a lesser significance, or place-weight), toggles in a particular direction: from 1 to 0.
+Note that each bit in this three-bit sequence toggles when the bit before it (the bit having a lesser significance, or place-weight), toggles in a particular direction: from 1 to 0.